platform-mesh/platform-mesh-operator/README.md

 - Creates workspaces based on the specified paths in `providerConnections` and `initializerConnections`
 - Sets up API bindings as specified in `extraDefaultAPIBindings`
+- Create extra Workspaces specified in the `spec.KCP.extraWorkspaces`

 ### ProviderSecret